Download This Bill in Microsoft Word format

 (5) each delegate is entitled to one vote with regard to the promulgation of rules and creation of bylaws and shall otherwise have an opportunity to participate in the business and affairs of the commission, provided a delegate shall vote in person or by such other means as provided in the bylaws, and the bylaws may provide for delegates' participation in meetings by telephone or other means of communication;

-(6) the commission shall meet at least once during each calendar year and additional meetings must be held as set forth in the bylaws; and
+(6) the commission shall meet at least once during each calendar year and additional meetings shall be held as set forth in the bylaws; and

 (7) the commission shall establish by rule a term of office for delegates.